armanvaziri/User-REST-API/README.md

 		"age": "age of the user",
 		"occupation": "occupation of the user"
 	},
-	"message": "Description/code of what happened"
+	"message": "Description of what happened"
 }
 ```